NEW! Affordable Counseling Option

-If you don’t have insurance, or you find that your insurance doesn’t cover therapy, our Affordable Counseling option may be the right fit for you or a family member.
+If you don’t have insurance, or you find that your insurance doesn’t cover therapy, our Affordable Counseling option may be the right fit for you.

 How Does It Work?

-Just like private therapy at regular rates, you will receive an individualized treatment plan according to your needs and circumstances.
-You will have the ability to meet regularly for counseling and to work toward your treatment goals with access to top notch resources.
-All Bridges Counseling therapists are trained to help clients develop better cognitive and emotional skills and cope with various life challenges to improve their lives.
+Just like private psychotherapy, you will receive an individualized treatment plan by our Clinical Interns according to your needs and circumstances.
+You will have the ability to meet regularly for counseling while you work toward your mental health goals at a reduced private pay rate.

 How Do I Qualify?

-You can qualify if one or more of the following apply to you:
+You qualify if you are an adult or teen and one or more of the following apply to you:

 A. You do not have insurance